Welcome to KageOps

 Plans & billing

-Annual plans get 20% off.
-All paid plans include a 14-day free trial.
+Annual plans bill once for 10 months = 2 months free.
+All paid plans include a 30-day free trial — full features, card required at checkout so trial-to-paid is automatic if you don't cancel.
 Manage your subscription from Settings → Billing — that opens the Stripe customer portal in your browser.

 Privacy & data